blues/app-accelerators/accelerator-archive/17-refrigerator-monitor/README.md

 ## Notecard Setup

-In these steps, you will use the in-browser terminal to configure your Notecard to report environmental data and power outage events to your Notehub project.
+In these steps, you will use the In-Browser Terminal to configure your Notecard to report environmental data and power outage events to your Notehub project.

 ### Firmware